MechiScattini/MechiScattini/README.md

 - 👋 Hi, I’m @MechiScattini
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development and cibersecurity
-- 🌱 I’m currently learning Java and Ruby
+- 🌱 I’m currently learning Java with SpringBoot and Ruby with Ruby on Rails
 - 📫 How to reach me mechiscatt@gmail.com

 <!---